felekebeamlak-del/stat_capstone/README.md

 # 4. Conducted correlation analysis and hypothesis testing, finding significant relationships between several numerical variables
 # 5. Built a linear regression model to predict TotalAmount based on Quantity and UnitPrice, achieving a reasonable R-squared value.
 # hello team this is again pracise
+# Hello team members can we prepare a power point today.